diskukumber/disos/README.md

 </div>

 # hyprland-dotfiles
-Khairy Ibrahim dotfiles for Hyprland, Wayland compositor.
+diskukumber dotfiles for Hyprland, Wayland compositor.

 # still under development
 This repository will be updated as development progresses.